filippo-fresilli/Filippo-Fresilli/README.md

 # 👋🏻 Hello Internet, I'm Filippo Fresilli.

-I am UX-UI Designer with a past as Product Designer and a passion for coding.
+I am UX-UI Designer with a past as Product Designer and a passion for coding as Frontend developer.

 I like to develop products and services that have a good impact and helps people's life.

+## 💼 How can I help you?

+* Design and prototype your app, website or service.
+* Design your MVP interface.
+* Create a design system.

 ## 🌍 I speak: